ThinkDataEd/curriculum/docs/unit3/lesson2.md

     increase of pirates.***</span>

-3. Introduce the MythBusters video clip by answering the following questions, in teams, for their headline “Is Yawning Contagious?”
+3. Introduce the MythBusters video clip by answering the following questions, in teams, for their headline “Are Hands-Free Calls Really Safer While Driving?”

-    100. What is the headline implying with its wording? <span style="color:grey">***That yawning may cause other people to yawn.***</span>
+    100. What is the headline implying with its wording? <span style="color:grey">***Answer: That hands-free calls might not be safer than holding a phone while driving.***</span>

     100. Is it implying causation or correlation?
-How do you know? <span style="color:grey">***Causation because “contagious” yawns means that you are yawning because someone else has yawned.***</span>
+How do you know? <span style="color:grey">***Answer: Causation because “really safer” implies that driving while on a hands-free call causes you to not drive safely.***</span>

-    100. How can we determine if this is true? <span style="color:grey">***Split the class into groups and have each team come up with a way to determine if this is true.
-Each group should assume that they get to examine 50 people.***</span>
+    100. How can we determine if this is true? <span style="color:grey">***Answer: Split the class into groups and have each team come up with a way to determine if this is true.
+Each group should assume that they get to examine 30 people.***</span>

-4. Show the MythBusters video clip called Is Yawning Contagious?
-The links to the clips can be found in the *Materials* above.
+4. Show the MythBusters video clip called *Are Hands-Free Calls Really Safer While Driving?* The clip can be found at: <br> [https://www.youtube.com/watch?v=C-RAKWdKDEk](https://www.youtube.com/watch?v=C-RAKWdKDEk "https://www.youtube.com/watch?v=C-RAKWdKDEk"){:target="_blank"}

 5. Focus students on the following guiding questions and ask them to take notes as they watch the video clip:

-    100. How did the MythBusters design the investigation?
+    100. How did the MythBusters design the investigation? <span style="color:grey">***Answer: They conducted a driving test.
+In this case, one group is driving while on a hands-free call (because in the eyes of the law, this is no different than driving without being on a call).
+The treatment group is driving while on a hands-free call.
+They determined that "safe" meant passing the driving course by following the turn-by-turn navigation correctly and having no accidents.
+Passing the driving course was considered a "success".***</span>

-    100. What steps did they take?
+    100. What steps did they take? <span style="color:grey">***Abswer: They split the 30 subjects into two groups, 15 in one group and 15 in the treatment group, and had them drive a car in a simulator.***</span>

-    100. How is this different than your team’s headline responses?
+    100. How is this different than your team’s headline responses in step 3 from above?
+Did the Mythbusters investigation match what you thought it would be about? <span style="color:grey">***Answers will vary depending on students' assumptions about the investigation prior to watching the video.***</span>

 6. After viewing the clip, inform students that the MythBusters have just conducted an **experiment**, which is one method of data collection.